isoteriksoftware/react-word-cloud/README.md

 export default App;
 ```

+> **Hint** <br/>
+> - When using a custom renderer, you need to utilize the `ref` parameter provided to the function to set up the ref for the word element.
+This is required when you need tooltips, but it is recommended to always set the `ref` for the word element.
+> - If you don't want to modify any properties of the `AnimatedWordRenderer` component, you can import and use the `animatedWordRenderer` constant from the library.

 ### Tooltips
-**react-word-cloud** includes a default tooltip implementation with animated transitions.
+**react-word-cloud** includes a default tooltip implementation (powered by floating-ui) with animated transitions.
 You can enable it or completely override it with your own tooltip renderer for full customization.

 #### Using the Default Tooltip
 Enable the default tooltip by setting the `enableTooltip` prop to true: